Martinolli/Project-Getting-and-Clean-Data/README.md

 ```

-## 3 - Uses descriptive activity names to name the activities in the data set
+## 3 - Create a data set named "Data1" with subjects and associated activities

 ```{r warning=FALSE}